LUCAS ⇌ SCHOOL

 Screen Talks

-Background information and timeline:
+Background information and timetable:

 LUCAS separation